notwopr/SEM_Apprentice/SEM_APPRENTICE/README.md

 **DATA PRIVACY**
 We understand that you may be concerned about releasing your data to us.
 Your participation in this mission is completely voluntary.

 If you are at all concerned about the data being recorded, you may review the data yourself and decide whether to withhold or release any or all of the data to us.
 You can find any recorded data in the SEMBOT_DATA folder which will be found in the same folder as this README file.
-If there is no folder, that means no data has been collected.

 You have the right to not release to us any or all data recorded.